setiamanlhc/logsanitizer/readme.md

 Field Name | Description
 ---------- | ------------
-Sourcce | Source string you would like to search Target | String you would like to be replaced with
+Source | sensitive string you would like to replace Target | String you would like to be replaced with

 # Sample CSV File